Pregnant women’s rights at work in the UK (2026): protections, leave and pay

 - Access to 10 paid ‘Keeping in Touch’ (KIT) days to stay connected with work without affecting your benefits.

-- Statutory Maternity Pay for 39 weeks – first 6 weeks at 90% of average weekly earnings, followed by 33 weeks at £172.48 or 90% of earnings (whichever is lower).
+- Statutory Maternity Pay for 39 weeks: the first 6 weeks at 90% of your average weekly earnings, followed by 33 weeks at the statutory rate (£194.32 per week from 6 April 2026) or 90% of earnings, whichever is lower.
+The rate is reviewed each April.

 Planning your return to work after maternity leave